raymcdermott/space-xtor/README.md

 # Start a Datomic Transactor

+Clone this app ... do the setup and push the code to the Heroku

 ## Heroku Spaces (mandatory)

 This technology exploits the features of [Heroku Spaces](https://www.heroku.com/private-spaces) to securely inter-connect dynos.